 Doors Open to Small Group Ministry

-Continuing monthly Covenant Groups.
-Each of the four small groups that met last year plans to continue meeting during the upcoming year.
+There are three traditional groups that are meeting during the upcoming year.
 Each group has space available for a few new members.
 These meet monthly as follows:

-Parent’s Group to meet Second Saturday each month, 5:30-7:30pm.
+Meets the 2nd Saturday each month, 5:30-7:30pm.
 Childcare provided in Fenn while parents meet in Sanctuary.
 Parents with children through middle school age are invited to to get together and develop deeper connections by sharing their thoughts and beliefs around our monthly CVUUS themes within the small group ministry model.
-Our first gathering will be Saturday, October 13th.
+We resume Saturday the 12th.
 Childcare, dinner (mac n cheese) and drinks provided by our amazing Date Night Out volunteers.
-RSVP preferred but not required.
-Contact Tracey Harrington, firstname.lastname@example.org
+RSVP preferred.
+Contact Tracey Harrington, (firstname.lastname@example.org)

 Other possible affinity groups might consist of a limited number of sessions (with an opportunity to extend or refocus).
 Among those that have been proposed are a “Let’s chat about death” group (proposed by Laurie Borden), a bimonthly reading group about “decentering whiteness” proposed by Margy Levine Young), and a “Spiritual Journey” group (proposed by Scott Smith) If any of these ideas interest you, or if you have an idea of your own for an affinity group, contact the proposers above or Doug Richards.